 A night from hell – and our lucky escape!

-Back in mid-May, I had booked a shelter in Gedser, Denmark’s southernmost town, for A and I. We had been looking forward to spending the night in nature, but it turned out a bit too natural for my liking!
+Back in mid-May, I had booked a shelter in Gedser, Denmark’s southernmost town, for my friend and I. We had been looking forward to spending the night in nature, but it turned out a bit too natural for my liking!

 I arrived before him, and was shocked at the sight I saw.
 Cobwebs hung from every corner of the shelter, all over the entrance and all over the sleeping area.
 It was obvious that no one had been there for a long time, and nobody had bothered to clean the shelter before our arrival – despite paying to stay there.
 I spent some time removing the cobwebs, using fire logs that were left by the shelter, and removed the one spider I found.
 I hoped this would keep the spiders out as I’m terribly afraid of spiders!